thomashzhang/thomaszhang.com/_posts/cysa+/2023-03-01-cysa-plus-glossary.md

 - **Runbook** - Automated version of a playbook.
 - **Sanitization** - Procedures that define how to dispose information or objects.
 - **Scan-Patch-Scan** - A common motto for IT - scan for vulnerabilities, patch it, then scan it again to verify the patch.
+- **SCAP** - A NIST framework that outlines various accepted practices for automating vulnerability scanning.
+This also sets the standard for the format the results/vulnerabilities come in.
 - **SLE** - Single Loss Expectancy.
 - **SNORT** - Open source IDS.
 - **SOAR** - Security Orchestration, Automation, Response, basically think of this as a "next-gen" SIEM.